Demetrio Perez Jr.

 Demetrio Alberto Pérez Jr. (August 7, 1945 – March 10, 2023) was a Cuban-American educator, politician, radio commentator, entrepreneur and publisher of LIBRE, a bilingual weekly newspaper, and the founder of the Lincoln-Marti private educational group.
 Demetrio also gave daily educational commentaries which were broadcast on WAQI 710-AM where he also hosted a talk-show each Saturday afternoon at 3:00 p.m.

 Perez published a character education textbook and has written extensively on educational and political issues.
-His lasr book is a compilation of significant events that occurred on each day of the year.
+His last book is a compilation of significant events that occurred on each day of the year.

 Biography

 Perez was born in Matanzas on August 7, 1945.
-His parents, Dr. Demetrio Pérez Arencibia (died April 5, 1988) and Dr. María de los Angeles Jorcano y Grande (died December 27, 1992), were both educators with Ph.D.'s in Education.
+His parents were Demetrio Pérez Arencibia (died April 5, 1988) and María de los Angeles Jorcano y Grande (died December 27, 1992).

-On June 3, 1962, aged 16, Perez migrated to Miami as part of "Operation Pedro Pan" during which thousands of Cuban children left their homeland.
+On June 3, 1962, aged 16, Perez migrated to Miami as part of Operation Pedro Pan during which thousands of Cuban children left their homeland.

 After having worked at various jobs available to immigrants (delivering newspapers, cutting grass, selling doughnuts on street corners, picking tomatoes, etc.), Perez attended Miami Edison Senior High School.
 His first formal job was at the AIP news agency.

-His performance at the University level earned him the distinction of being selected to appear in "Who's Who Among Students in American Colleges and Universities".
+His performance at the university level earned him the distinction of being selected to appear in "Who's Who Among Students in American Colleges and Universities".

 On February 14, 1964, Perez managed to arrange for his parents' departure to Mexico City.
 They stayed in Mexico City until April 5 of that year, when they were reunited in Miami.

 Perez earned a Bachelor's in Education and a Master of Science in Human Resources with a specialization in exceptional children.
-His father revalidated his degree and earned another bachelor's degree in Education at Biscayne College.
+His father revalidated his degree and earned another bachelor's degree in education at Biscayne College.
 In 1968 they established the first Lincoln-Marti School.

 Perez died on March 10, 2023, at the age of 77.

 Politics

 From 1981 to 1985, Perez served as Commissioner of the City of Miami.
 During that tenure he also served as Vice-Mayor of the city.

 In 1996 he was elected as a member of the Miami-Dade County School Board, representing District 5.
-During his first two years on the Board, he served as its Vice-Chair after having won more than 72% of the vote in the November 1996 general election and was reelected, without opposition, in November 2000.
+During his first two years on the Board, he served as its vice-chair after having won more than 72% of the vote in the November 1996 general election and was reelected, without opposition, in November 2000.

 Perez also served as President of the Interamerican Center for Municipal Cooperation (CENICOM) for which he organized three summits that were held in Miami and included the participation of thousands of municipalities from the Americas.
 This annual convention was a first-of-its-kind event in Miami.

 Perez was also a member of numerous civic, patriotic and cultural organizations and boards.

 In his time on the school board, he led an educational crusade called "Dade Educational Challenge '96."
 Among Demetrio's main achievements are: